-Other exogenous parameters are set as follows: commission rate $\eta = 0.20$, trip fare rate $\alpha = 10$ CNY per time period, and discount factor $\rho = 0.8$.
-Based on the numerical settings and definitions of states and actions, the cardinality of the platform's state-action set is 2, 560; the cardinality of the state-action set for a driver to take actions (i.e., in a purely idle state) is 1, 16012.
-With multiple drivers, since agents take actions independently, the cardinality of the solution space (containing the state-action sets for all the agents) can be as large as 2, 560 × 1, 160^M, which makes it difficult to solve via the MAC algorithm.
+Other exogenous parameters are set as follows: commission rate $\eta = 0.20$ , trip fare rate $\alpha = 10$ CNY per time period, and discount factor $\rho = 0.8$ .
+Based on the numerical settings and definitions of states and actions, the cardinality of the platform's state-action set is 2, 560; the cardinality of the state-action set for a driver to take actions (i.e., in a purely idle state) is 1, 160.
+With multiple drivers, since agents take actions independently, the cardinality of the solution space (containing the state-action sets for all the agents) can be as large as 2, 560 × 1, 160M, which makes it difficult to solve via the MAC algorithm.
 In contrast, for the RAC algorithm, the cardinality of the solution space reduces to 2, 560 × 1, 160.

 The hyperparameters of the algorithms for all subsequent numerical studies are as follows.
-In the RAC algorithm, for the platform agent, we establish a simple three-layer fully connected network with 24 neurons in the hidden layer for the value network and a three-layer fully connected network with 24 neurons in the ploicy network.
-Similarly, for the representative driver agent, we use a three-layer fully connected network with 24 neurons in the hidden layer for both the value and policy networks.
+In the RAC algorithm, for the platform agent, we establish a simple three-layer fully connected network with 24 neurons in the hidden layer for the value network and a three-layer fully connected network with 24 neurons in the hidden layer for the value and policy networks.
 The activations of all hidden units are ReLu, while output layers of the value function approximation networks and policy networks use Linear and Softmax activations, respectively.
 The same policy and value network structures are used for each driver agent and the platform agent in the MAC algorithm.
 For both algorithms, the learning rate of the policy network is set at 0.001, and the learning rate of the value network is set at 0.01.

 We consider two experiments.
-First, the platform implements a non-subsidy strategy (i.e., $\beta = 0$).
+First, the platform implements a non-subsidy strategy (i.e., $\beta = 0$ ).
 We use different numbers of drivers (i.e., M = 1, 10, 50, and 100) in the market to evaluate the performance (in terms of achieved total rewards) and efficiency (in terms of computation time) of the MAC and RAC algorithms.
 Second, we assume there are 100 drivers serving in the market and the platform must design the spatial-temporal subsidy strategy to maximize its total objective value, which is a weighted sum of net revenue and service rate (see Eq.
 (A.10)).
-A range of subsidy rates (i.e., $\beta = 0, 2, 4, 6, and 8$ CNY per ride) and weights of the service rate (i.e., $\mu = 0, 20, 000, and 40, 000$ CNY) are tested13.
+A range of subsidy rates (i.e., $\beta = 0, 2, 4, 6, and 8$ CNY per ride) and weights of the service rate (i.e., $\mu = 0, 20, 000, and 40, 000$ CNY) are tested.
 This is to investigate how the spatial-temporal subsidy affects the self-relocation strategies of drivers, as well as the supply-demand situation, and examine how the platform's subsidy strategy varies with different weights for service rate.
 The execution programming codes for the two experiments are the same except for the settings of number of drivers and subsidy rates.
 Therefore, the specific amount of subsidies have no impact on the computational time and the results in Section 5.2 well support the performance of the proposed algorithms.